Moira Dunbar: Achievements

-Moira Dunbar accomplished many “firsts” for women in science such as being among the first women to fly over the North Pole despite the initial discrimination she faced due to the fact she was a woman in a male dominated field.
-During her time with the Royal Canadian Airforce, she contributed 600 hours of flight time and was described as “some sort of cross between delicate flower and a dangerous disease.”
-Moria was also the first woman to conduct scientific research from Canadian icebreakers.
-At first, the Royal Canadian Navy was against her joining for research because many members of the force claimed that they “expected [her] to go around seducing all the men or something.”
-Despite the assumptions made about her, Moira Dunbar worked to prove her worth through her studies and predictions of the movement of arctic ice.
+Dunbar was being among the first women to fly over the North Pole.
+During her time with the Royal Canadian Air Force, she contributed 600 hours of flight time.
+She was also the first woman to conduct scientific research from Canadian icebreakers.
+Dunbar proved her worth through her studies and predictions of the movement of Arctic ice.
 She was the first Canadian coordinator to successfully evaluate satellite photography for ice reconnaissance.
-Dunbar is considered an iconic woman to Canada because she has contributed many findings about arctic ice under the employment of the Canadian government.
-Moira recognized the immense contributions made by Russian scientists towards the study of sea-ice, and accordingly trained and certified as a Russian linguist in 1958.
-In 1969 Dunbar was present to observe the Arctic test of the largest icebreaker in history, the refitted tanker SS Manhattan, which would go on to become the first ship to cross the Northwest Passage.
+Dunbar is considered an iconic woman in Canada because she has contributed many findings about Arctic ice under the employment of the Canadian government.
+She recognized the immense contributions made by Russian scientists towards the study of sea-ice, and accordingly trained and certified as a Russian linguist in 1958.
+In 1969, Dunbar was present to observe the Arctic test of the largest icebreaker in history, the refitted tanker SS Manhattan, which was the first commercial ship to cross the Northwest Passage.